rlop20/Enigma_Machine/README.md

 An 'enigma machine' written in MIPS assembly language.

 # How to use
 Download the assembly file and load it into MARS simulator.
-I used
+Then click on the assemble and run button.